MPI-IS/Grassmann-Averages-PCA/README.txt

 - robustpca_m.m: this file contains only the help
 - robustpca_m.mexXXX : the extension depends on the platform.
 This is the binary MEX file

-If you followed the previous instructions, after the build these two files can be found under $UNTAR_PATH/build, or $UNTAR_PATH/build/[Release|Debug] or $UNTAR_PATH/build/Debug, depending if you are using a
+If you followed the previous instructions, after the build these two files can be found under $UNTAR_PATH/build, or $UNTAR_PATH/build/[Release|Debug] if you are using an IDE (Xcode, Visual).
+Several files are accompanying the mex file: these are the dependencies on Boost.